acmutd/htf-trackit/Development/Slide_6.md

  - `cd htf-development` (to open the workshop folder)
  - `cd functions` (to open the folder with the code)
+ - `npm install` (to install our dependencies)
  - `npm run build` (to compile the code)
  - `npm run dev` (to start running the code)

-Note: Ignore any errors mentioned about firebase at this point.
+Note: Ignore any warnings from firebase at this point.
 It's just a warning that express detects certain uninitialized variables.